itsalasdair/Project_Python/README.md

 This is  home for all my Python code and notes whilst learning Python3 from scratch

-I will be followin the Codecademy Python3 Pro course and my notes and code will follow that syllabus
+I will be following the Codecademy Python3 Pro course and my notes and code will follow that syllabus

 ## Contents